Ah, that lovely time of year when you receive the news: You didn’t get in.

 What am I going to do?!
 Where do I go from here?!
 No school will ever want me!

 You can see how things spiral out of control pretty fast.
-So friends when that rejection comes this year don’t let it drag you down into a vortex of self-pity.
+So friends when that rejection comes this year don’t let it drag you down into a vortex of self-pity but you can always talk to a Philadelphia Slip And Fall Lawyers for comfort.
 Keep in mind the following things to make sure you are prepared to conquer rejection.

 - It isn’t personal: Not getting selected doesn’t mean you did anything wrong.
 It doesn’t mean you aren’t smart enough or likable enough.
 It means that particular school had more smart likable people apply than they had space for.
 End of story.